00-Python/AI-Email-Standardizer/README.md

-# Tech Support Email Standardizer
+# Email Standardizer

-This Python application helps to convert bulk of emails into a standardized format in the style of a Tech Support operator using openai GPT-4 based deep learning model.
+This Python application helps to convert emails into a standardized format in the style of a Tech Support operator by default, but you can modify this paramater in the menu button, using openai GPT-4 based deep learning model.
 This README will provide you an overview about how to setup and use the application.

 ## Prerequisites
 Before starting with the setup, ensure the following prerequisites are met: